onewaykaranja/onewaykaranja.github.io/content/about.md

 - [**Reddit**](https://www.reddit.com/u/Ri5konRED/s/g9cgg20CFN)

 #### #Rejectfinancebill2024!
-The protest posts are not meant to appear here but my other non-technical blog is work in progress.
+The protest posts are not meant to appear here but my non-technical blog is work in progress.
-This is blog post is still work in progress some functionalities are missing,or do not work.Bare with me!
+This is blog site is still work in progress some functionalities are missing,or do not work.Bare with me!